 The State of South Carolina does not discriminate on the basis of age, race, color, religion, sex, national origin, disability or familial status in the admission or access to, or treatment or employment in, its federally assisted programs or activities.
-Barry Butler, Department of Commerce, Grants Administration, 1201 Main Street, Suite 1600, Columbia, SC 29201, Phone (803) 734-0555 (TTY 711), has been designated to coordinate compliance with the non-discrimination requirements of the CDBG program.
+Barry Butler, Department of Commerce, Grants Administration, 1201 Main Street, Suite 1600, Columbia, SC 29201, Phone (803) 734-0555 (TTY 711), Email bbutler@sccommerce.com, has been designated to coordinate compliance with the non-discrimination requirements of the CDBG program.